Children’s bike expert and industry pioneer Isla Rowntree shows us the best way to teach a child to cycle for the first time

-In this video Isla shows us everything we need to know to get a child started on their first bike.
+In the video above, Isla shows us everything we need to know to get a child started on their first bike.

 Teach your child to ride a bike: step by step with Isla Rowntree

-1. How long will it take to teach your child?
+1. How long will it take to teach your child to cycle?